Garage Door Repair FAQ — Southlake, TX

 What is the average cost to replace a garage door spring?

-Torsion spring replacement typically costs $200 to $300, including parts and labor.
+Torsion spring replacement is quoted up front, parts and labor included.
 That price assumes replacing both springs, which is what we recommend when one breaks.
-Here's why: both springs were installed at the same time.
+Both springs were installed at the same time.
 They've been through the same number of cycles.
 If one reached the end of its life, the other has too.
 Replacing only the broken one leaves you with a door that will need service again in a few months.
 Paying for both now is almost always cheaper than two service calls.

 Call (817) 646-5612 for a same-day spring replacement.